aws-ia/terraform-aws-eks-blueprints/patterns/gitops/multi-cluster-hub-spoke-argocd/README.md

 ```

 ## Deploy the Spoke EKS Cluster
-Initialize Terraform and deploy the EKS clusters:
+Use the `deploy.sh` script to create terraform workspace, initialize Terraform, and deploy the EKS clusters:
 ```shell
 cd ../spokes
 ./deploy.sh dev